AdobeDocs/target.fr-FR/help/c-target-mobile-app/mobile-send-activity-information-analytics.md

    Parse the response that came back from [!DNL Target] in the callback.
 You can use `NSJSONSerialization` to parse this response and store it in a dictionary or an array.

-   Pour plus d’informations, consultez la documentation [sur la](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSJSONSerialization_Class/#//apple_ref/occ/clm/NSJSONSerialization/JSONObjectWithData:options:error) sérialisation NSJSONSerialization.
+   Pour plus d&#39;informations, consultez la documentation [](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSJSONSerialization_Class/#//apple_ref/occ/clm/NSJSONSerialization/JSONObjectWithData:options:error) NSJSONSerialization.

 1. Envoyez les données à [!DNL Analytics].